Crossbow-js/crossbow.github.io/_src/docs/other-ways-of-defining-tasks.md

  anywhere in the task definition.
 Either way they'll run in the exact order that you intended.

- Here's a concrete example - imagine you wanted to do something both ***before** and then **after** a bunch of other tasks.
-This becomes trivial with Crossbow.
+ Here's a concrete example - imagine you wanted to do something both **before** and then **after** a bunch of other tasks.
+This becomes trivial with Crossbow (note this is especially nice with the use of arrow functions!)

  ```js
  cb.task('clean', [